yuanchuan/whirling-rain/README.md

 A Windows screen saver.

-This an old program many years ago which is hosted on [sourceforge](http://sourceforge.net).
+This is an old program many years ago which was hosted on [sourceforge](http://sourceforge.net).
 The code might have been lost somewhere in the wild without [sourceforge](http://sourceforge.net).
 So I want to say: Thank you [sourceforge](http://sourceforge.net)!

 ### The JavaScript version